Maximin Robust Bayesian Experimental Design: Robust Experimental Design

+This quantity is not, in general, the standard mutual information under $q$, but rather a divergence from $q(\theta, x \mid \xi)$ to a mixed law combining the experimenter's prior $p(\theta)$ with nature's marginal $q(x \mid \xi)$. }

-When the ambiguity set $\mathcal{Q}$ is unrestricted, the resulting worst-case formulation is uninformative, since nature can trivially drive the mutual information to zero by enforcing independence between $\theta$ and $x$.
-A meaningful notion of robustness therefore requires constraining nature’s flexibility by specifying how far nature’s choice $q(\cdot \mid \xi)$ may deviate from a nominal reference model $p(\cdot \mid \xi)$.
-In our setting, where the experimenter commits to a stochastic policy, it is natural to consider an adversary who is constrained by an average misspecification budget over the support of $\pi$.
+When the set $\mathcal{Q}$ is unrestricted, the worst-case formulation is vacuous, since nature can trivially drive the information gain to zero by enforcing independence between $\theta$ and $x$.
+A meaningful notion of robustness therefore requires $\mathcal{Q}$ to constrain nature's flexibility by specifying how far $q(\theta, x \mid \xi)$ may deviate from the nominal reference $p(\theta, x \mid \xi)$, which encodes the experimenter's best guess of the true data-generating process.
+Because the experimenter commits to a stochastic policy, it is natural to specify this restriction with an average misspecification budget over the support of $\pi$.

 Following the framework of distributionally robust optimization~\citep{kuhn2025distributionally}, we formalize this restriction by introducing a Kullback--Leibler ambiguity set $\mathcal{Q}_{\rho}$.